 The Honors Program in Psychological and Brain Sciences provides undergraduate students with additional opportunities for specialized and advanced study, including an honors seminar and an internship.
 Submit completed applications to the Psychological and Brain Sciences Department main office.

 In addition to meeting the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, the student must submit an application to the Psychological and Brain Sciences Department before the beginning of the senior year, take an honors seminar (PSYC 4997 Honors Seminar) and a graduate-level seminar, and complete a research experience (PSYC 3591Supervised Research Internship or PSYC 4591 Independent Research).
-The grade-point average in psychology required for graduation with Special Honors is 3.5.
+The grade-point average in PBS required for graduation with Special Honors is 3.5.

 GW’s chapter of the national psychology honors society Psi Chi provides activities to complement and enhance the psychology curriculum.
 Members can also take advantage of practical experience and networking with peers, as well as adding valuable content to their résumés.
 Visit Psi Chi online or contact [email protected] to get in touch with the GW chapter.